 The intensity models discussed in the last section disregard any effect produced by the skimmer besides acting as an aperture.
 However, the reality is that skimmer interference is often a significant contributor to the beam's centre-line intensity \cite{palau2018center}.
 In its journey, a helium atom can see its trajectory perturbed by atoms backscattered from the skimmer, or more generally a perturbation of the flow caused by it.

 Modelling the effect of the skimmer is a well known challenge in helium beam experiments \cite{hedgeland2005anomalous,braun1997micrometer,verheijen1984quantitative}.
 One of the most successful approximations to the problem is the one provided by Bird in the 1970s \cite{bird1976transition}.
 In this paper, Bird proposed the modified Knudsen number, and showed it to be a better predictor for skimmer interference than the Knudsen number.
-When designing a microscope, one should always aim for a modified Knudsen number larger than 1, as skimmer effects can decrease intensity by a factor of as much as 10 times \cite{palau2018center}.
+When designing a microscope, one should always aim for a modified Knudsen number larger than 1, as skimmer effects can decrease the intensity by as much as a factor 10 \cite{palau2018center}.
 The modified Knudsen number for a Lennard-Jones potential reads: